This Post May Contain Affiliate Links. Please Read Our Disclosure Policy.

 Once the mixture has properly creamed together, then add in your room temperature eggs, and vanilla extract.
 Make sure they are thoroughly mixed in.
 You want to make sure your eggs are room temperature so they don’t seize up the butter mixture.

 Pro tip: You can place the eggs in a bowl of warm water for 10 minutes before using them to bring them to room temperature quickly.

 Step 4: Add Your Dry Ingredients

 Now add your dry ingredients.
-You want to make sure to not overmix.
+You want to make sure to not overmix once you’ve added the flour mixture.
 I like to stop the mixer right before it’s all mixed in, and then finish mixing with a spatula.

 Overmixing will result in dense, tough cookies because it will create too much gluten (protein in flour that make it chewy and tough).

 Again, I love a combo.
 Miniature chocolate chips.
 Regular semi-sweet chocolate chips.
 And chocolate chunks.
 The difference in sizes results in chocolate in every bite.

 You can make them regular sized using a 1-inch cookie scoop.
 Or make them large!
 Up to you 🙂